Manuel Linares: Education and career

 Linares has a B.Sc. in physics and an M.Sc. in astrophysics from the University of Barcelona.

 In 2009, he obtained a PhD degree at the University of Amsterdam with his thesis on Accretion states and thermonuclear bursts in neutron star X-ray binaries.

-He was employed at the Massachusetts Institute of Technology as a research grantee, Rubicon Fellow in the period 2009–2012.
+He was employed at the Massachusetts Institute of Technology as a Rubicon Fellow in the period 2009–2012.

 Linares was an «IAC Fellow» at the Instituto de Astrofísica de Canarias in Tenerife from 2012 to 2017.
 He was then employed at the Polytechnic University of Catalonia, first as a Marie Curie Fellow (2017–2018), then as an associate professor (2018–).

 In 2021, Linares was hired as a professor in the Department of Physics at the Norwegian University of Science and Technology (NTNU).

 His projects include leading an ERC Consolidator Grant project where he and his research group study neutron stars.
 The goal is to find the most massive neutron stars and understand more about the binary systems that surround them.